- Residency and Fellowship Programs

 Molecular Genetic Pathology Fellowship

-This program will be centered in the Molecular Diagnostics Laboratory at MD Anderson, with joint participation by the Medical Genetics Division of the Department of Pediatrics and the Department of Pathology at The University of Texas Health Science Center at Houston.
+This program will be centered in the Molecular Diagnostics Laboratory at MD Anderson, with joint participation by Baylor Genetics, Baylor College of Medicine/Texas Children’s Hospital, and the Medical Genetics Division at The University of Texas Health Science Center at Houston.

-UT-Houston will provide rotations and training in disease categories and work-up of patients not frequently seen at MD Anderson, particularly genetic disorders and infectious disease testing.
-There also will be a one-month rotation in cytogenetics at MD Anderson.
+The external rotations will provide intensive training in disease categories and molecular testing of patients not frequently seen at MD Anderson, particularly for genetic disorders and infectious disease; as well as a dedicated rotation in cytogenetics at MD Anderson.

 Fourth-year residents also may apply and use part of the fellowship to satisfy ABP requirements.
 Candidates with research backgrounds and/or some prior hands-on experience in laboratory diagnostics are preferred.